hjoliver/cylc-doc/src/user-guide/running-workflows.rst

 Client-Server Interaction
 -------------------------

-Scedulers listen on dedicated network ports for
+Schedulers listen on dedicated network ports for
 TCP communications from Cylc clients (task jobs and user-invoked commands)

 Use ``cylc scan`` to see which workflows are listening on which ports on